Generalized convolutions in JAX#

 For more information, see the jax.numpy.convolve() documentation, or the documentation associated with the original numpy.convolve() function.

-Basic N-dimensional Convolution#
+Basic N-dimensional convolution#

 For N-dimensional convolution, jax.scipy.signal.convolve() provides a similar interface to that of jax.numpy.convolve(), generalized to N dimensions.